 The principles of this strand are reflected in: Religious Education (RE), Personal, Social, Health and Economic Education (PSHE, RHE), and Citizenship.

-In RE, we learn about different faiths and their teachings on peace and solidarity.
+In RE, we learn about about different faiths and their teachings on peace and solidarity.
 This can help children understand the similarities and differences between religions - having this knowledge is the foundation for tolerance and solidarity.
 There are many Bible passages, particularly teachings from the New Testament, that teach the children about love, compassion and justice.

 In PSHE, we promote solidarity and peace as we focus on empathy, understanding, and cooperation.
 Teaching children about solidarity in units such as 'Different, but the Same' encourages them to think about others and work together for peace.